fikrinotes/100-days-of-code/README.md

 From now, January 14th, 2024 to the next 100 days, i commit to consistently code without skipping any day. i will be focusing on [freecodecamp course], [the odin project], [euler projects], or learning Laravel. i will keep track of my progress each day through this journal.

 ## My Targets
+in general, i want to be a full stack web developer using MERN stack or Laravel and get ready for wed dev jobs!
 - Fluent in PHP (using Laravel Framework)
 - become a front-end professional
 - fluent in Javascript (using Node JS - MERN Stack)